davism02/Data-Analyst-Project-3/README.md

 Python (Jupyter Notebook, Pandas)
 JavaScript Libraries (Plotly, Leaflet)
 HTML/ CSS
+SQL Postgres
 Excel

 ## DATA SET:
 This data set is taken from Kaggle where and it is Scrapped from GlassDoor platform which is famous for it employment service.
-There are 2253 jobs and 15 job positn fields in the dataset.
+There are 2253 jobs and 15 job position fields in the dataset.
 The data has these features
 * Job Title
 * Salary Estimate